MolSSI-Education/cpp_programming/02-01-intro-cpp.md

 ## Versions of C++

-Like Python, C++ has several different versions (called 'standards').
+Like Python, C++ has several different versions (called *standards*).
 These standards are designed by a [committee](https://isocpp.org/std/the-committee), with input from the community.
+The computational molecular sciences does have representation within the standards-making community, and members of CMS have made proposals to the committee.

 By now, C++11 (released around 2011) is very common and a recommended base standard to use.
 C++14 adds some relatively minor updates and is also generally acceptable.